JoseAugustoValim/JoseAugustoValim/README.md

 My Name is Jose Valim and i'm Software Enginner.

-Actually i'm working with FrontEnd developer.
+Actually i'm working with Mobile developer.

-The technologies I'm most interested in are: Html, Css, Javascript, Nodejs and React.
+The technologies I'm most interested in are: Android Native and React Native.

 Thanks for view! 🤗
 <div>